 We did talk about them in our Monetization Masterclass that we conduct once every two weeks.
 If you haven’t yet had a chance to attend it, REGISTER now.

 Besides, I’ve also shared with you how some of the most successful admins are using these ways to monetize their Facebook groups.💰

 So, without further ado, let’s dive right into them.

-10 Easy Ways to Monetize your Facebook Group
+10 Easy Ways to Monetize a Facebook Group